aws/aws-fpga/hdk/cl/examples/README.md

 After the AFI generation is complete, AWS will put the logs into the bucket location (```s3://<bucket-name>/<logs-folder-name>```) provided by the developer.
 The presence of these logs is an indication that the creation process is complete.
 Please look for either a “State” file indicating the state of the AFI (e.g., available or failed), or the Vivado logs detailing errors encountered during the creation process.
 For help with AFI creation issues, see [create-fpga-image error codes](../../docs/create_fpga_image_error_codes.md)

 **NOTE**: *Attempting to load the AFI immediately on an instance will result in an `Invalid AFI ID` error.
 Please wait until you confirm the AFI is created successfully.*

+The [copy-fpga-image](../../docs/copy-fpga-images.md) API allows you copy AFIs to other regions and avoid the time consuming `create-fpga-image` process.
+Copy will also preserve the source Global AFI ID and minimize region-specific changes to your instance code or scripts.

 ## Step by step guide how to load and test a registered AFI from within an F1 instance